Expertise to Navigate Your ERP Implementation Team to Maximum Efficiency

 - Allocate the appropriate resources to accomplish the desired outcome

-Having an ERP Implementation Plan is critical as it sets the foundation for 100% commitment and success – by both you and Full Sail.
-Whether you are looking to implement Vision for the first time, embrace overhead allocation, reengineer your work breakdown structure, or go global in a multi-company/multi-currency environment, the planning session allows us to understand your firm’s processes, structure, and ultimate goals to ensure a successful implementation.
-Through direct hands-on business experience, our consultants will guide you on our best practices and provide suggestions on ways to get the most out of Vision.
+Having an ERP Implementation Plan is critical as it sets the foundation for 100% commitment and success – by both you and Full Sail Partners.
+Whether you are looking to implement Vantagepoint or Vision for the first time, embrace overhead allocation, reengineer your work breakdown structure, or go global in a multi-company/multi-currency environment, the planning session allows us to understand your firm’s processes, structure, and ultimate goals to ensure a successful implementation.
+Through direct hands-on business experience, our consultants will guide you on our best practices and provide suggestions on ways to get the most out of Vantagepoint or Vision.

 Benefit From Our ERP Implementation Experience

-- Choose a Champion – You’ve heard the saying about too many cooks in the kitchen, right?
+- Choose a Champion– You’ve heard the saying about too many cooks in the kitchen, right?
 Designate a consensus-building champion for the implementation.
 We recommend identifying three main roles with distinct purposes: Project Coordinator (PC), Executive Sponsor (ES) and Application Administrator (AA).
 The PC is involved with every phase of your firm’s implementation.
-This role will be involved with making key decisions and consider the global impacts of those decisions.
-They are also responsible for the schedule, progress, and team communication.
+This role will be involved with making key decisions and considering the global impacts of those decisions.
+The PC is also responsible for the schedule, progress, and team communication.
 The AA is an individual that develops a thorough understanding of the application throughout the implementation process, later performing the ongoing day-to-day administration, and leads the internal training effort.
 The ES is responsible for securing commitment from executive management, department/office management, accounting, marketing and project management and should be an individual within senior management.
-They are to stay in contact with the PC and consultant to convey any expectations or concerns.
+The ES is to stay in contact with the PC and consultant to convey any expectations or concerns.

-- Think About the Future – Make sure all areas of your company are talking to one another.
+- Think About the Future– Make sure all areas of your company are talking to one another.
 Consider your growth plans, customer communications needs, and internal knowledge sharing.
 Integration and streamlining processes impact profitability and obtaining/maintaining clients.
-Most firms think about the finance side first; an essential part of any business since they handle the money.
-However, what about the side that brings in those customers or work with them on a day-to-day basis?
+Most firms think about the finance side first, an essential part of any business since they handle the money.
+However, what about the side that brings in customers or works with them on a day-to-day basis?
 Is finance sharing information with them?
 Integration can help breakdown the silos and build true customer interaction.
 Keep in mind you don’t have to do everything at once, but make sure you think about the next steps.

-Start taking full advantage of your Deltek Vision software capabilities.
-To learn even more about how Full Sail Partners can help you get the most out of your Deltek Vision investiment, contact us.
+Start taking full advantage of your Deltek Vantagepoint or Vision software capabilities.
+To learn even more about how Full Sail Partners can help you get the most out of your Deltek Vantagepoint or Vision investment, contact us.